Overview of Executive Function, and who we are

 This book guides general and special education teachers in the application of peer-assisted instruction strategies for grades K-12.
 Expert contributors provide evidence-based approaches for building students’ skills in reading, writing, math, and other content areas using impactful peer mentoring and social relationships.

 Under the direction of Lynn Meltzer, ResearchILD has created a unique set of surveys designed to help teachers to understand their students’ self-perceptions and around key attributes such as effort and persistence so that they can compare these perceptions to the teachers’ perceptions of the same.
 This pre-and post surveys provide a useful way for teachers to help students learn how to learn by fostering and promoting metacognitive awareness.
-MetaCOG® R is available directly through ResearchILD for the cost of $90 including shipping and handling.
-An online format of these surveys is currently under development and will be available in spring, 2021.
+Learn more here!

 Resources for Students and Parents

-Want to learn more about resources and supports for students (and their parents)?
-We invite you to explore the Institute for Learning and Development!
+Want to learn more about resources and support for students (and their parents)?
+We invite you to explore the Research Institute for Learning and Development!

 Check out our YouTube page for some parent-friendly webinars